polmonroig/earthquake_prediction/README.md

 ### Where can I get the dataset? ###

-Unfortunately the training and testing dataset is too big, thus it is not uploaded here.
+Unfortunately the original training and testing dataset is too big, thus it is not uploaded here.
 Nevertheless, you can get it from https://www.kaggle.com/c/LANL-Earthquake-Prediction

 ### Who do I talk to? ###